huggingface/blog/tf-serving.md

 ### How to create a saved model?

 Saved model is the format expected by TensorFlow serving.
-From the new release of Transformers, creating a saved model brings these three main features:
+Since Transformers` v4.2.0, creating a saved model has three additional features:

 1. The sequence length is not fixed to a specific length.
 2. Any expected input by the model can be used to run an inference.